Mxyuki/AMQ-Scripts/README.md

 # AMQ LowerToUpper

-AMQ LowerToUpper is a script made to change all your answer by Uppercase answer.
+AMQ LowerToUpper is a script made to change all your answer by Uppercase answer or Lowercase answer.

 (Not really helpful just for fun)

 **--- Buttons ---**

-insert : When you answered something press insert to change it to UpperCase
+insert : When you answered something press insert to change it to UpperCase.

-Delete : When you answered something press delete to change it to LowerCase
+Delete : When you answered something press delete to change it to LowerCase.

+# AMQ DAYT WHY

+AMQ DAYT WHY is a script made so we can reuse shorten name of anime and not have to write all the long name.

+**--- Exemple ---**

+If you write Denyuden when you will press Enter it will automaticaly change your answer to Densetsu no Yuusha no Densetsu.